MaxVRAM/HomeAssistant_Victoria-COVID-19/README.md

 ## Select your locale

-1. Open the [Victorian Covid feed json](https://interactive.guim.co.uk/covidfeeds/victoria.json) and find the ID of your local.
+1. Open the [Victorian Covid feed json](https://interactive.guim.co.uk/covidfeeds/victoria.json) and find the ID of your locale.
-2. Open up the flow in Node-RED, double click on the `local` node and change the ID to reflect your local (default is Moreland, 45).
+2. Open up the flow in Node-RED, double click on the `locale` node and change the ID (default is Moreland, 45).
 3. Deploy!

 ![Covid-19 Flow](covid-19-flow.jpg)